Rules & Regulations 2019

 These RULES AND REGULATIONS are for the protection and benefit of all users of the pool facilities and are designed to assure safe and sanitary operation of your pools.
-All members, their families, and guests are expected to know and follow all Membership and pool rules, especially pool safety and on deck and other behavior rules, while using the facilities.
-The parents in a Family Membership are to instruct their children and guests to observe all rules and to obey instructions from lifeguards and other pool attendants.
-Continued failure to comply with these rules shall be considered cause for suspension of privileges as specified in the BY-LAWS and these rules.
+While using the facilities, all members, their families, and guests are expected to know and follow all membership, behavior, and pool rules, especially pool safety.
+The parents in a family membership are to instruct their children and guests to observe all rules and to obey instructions from lifeguards and other pool attendants.
+Continued failure to comply with these rules shall be considered cause for suspension of privileges as specified in the bylaws and in these rules.

-1.2 At the discretion of the Manager on Duty, the wading pool may be open during swim lessons to adults with small children between the hours of 10:00 a.m. and 12:00 noon, Monday through Friday.
+1.2 At the discretion of the manager on duty, the wading pool may be open during swim lessons to adults with small children between the hours of 10 a.m. and noon, Monday through Friday.
 The wading pool will not be open in the mornings during weekday swim team practice times nor during home swim meets on Saturday mornings.

-1.3 After 6:00 p.m. all children under 12 years of age must be accompanied by a parent, responsible adult, or registered babysitter who must remain with and supervise them at all times in the pool area.
+1.3 After 6 p.m., all children under 12 years of age must be accompanied by a parent, responsible adult, or registered child care provider (see section 8.2) who must remain with and supervise them at all times in the pool area.

-2.1 Each individual 9 years of age or older must individually register as they enter the bathhouse.
-Children under 9 years of age will not be admitted unless accompanied by a parent, responsible adult, or registered babysitter who must remain with and supervise them at all times.
+2.1 People nine years of age or older must individually sign in as they enter the facility.
+Children under nine years of age will not be admitted unless accompanied by a parent, responsible adult, or registered child care provider (see section 8.2), who must remain with and supervise them at all times.

-2.2 No individual will be admitted unless his/her information is current in the check-in database.
-Changes and additions to these files can be made only by permission of the Membership Recorder.
+2.2 No one will be admitted unless his/her information is current in the check-in database.

 3.2 Showering with soap and water is encouraged before entering the pool.

-3.3 All persons, especially children, are requested to use the toilet facilities before entering the pool.
+3.3 Everyone, especially children, is requested to use the toilet facilities before entering the pool.
 Parents are strongly urged to supervise children using the restrooms for their safety and to minimize litter and damage to the facility.

 3.4 Sec.
 24-26 of the Arlington County Swimming Pool Code states, “The introduction of body wastes, including sputum, into a pool is prohibited.
 Individuals wearing diapers are prohibited from entering the pool water.
 A pool contaminated by human or animal feces shall be closed immediately.”
 The intent of the first part of this code statement is that diapers cannot be in direct contact with the pool water.

-b.
-OUR RULE THAT INDIVIDUALS WEARING DIAPERS MUST WEAR TIGHT FITTING RUBBER PANTS AND SWIM SUITS OVER THE DIAPERS IN ORDER TO USE EITHER POOL WILL BE STRICTLY ENFORCED.
-A limited supply of rubber pants will be available in the guard room for emergency situations, but the responsibility for obtaining the proper size rubber pants rests with the parents.
+- OUR RULE THAT INDIVIDUALS WEARING DIAPERS MUST WEAR TIGHT FITTING RUBBER PANTS AND SWIM SUITS OVER THE DIAPERS IN ORDER TO USE ANY POOL WILL BE STRICTLY ENFORCED.
+A limited supply of rubber pants will be available in the guard room for emergency situations, but you are responsible for obtaining the proper size rubber pants for children in your care.

-3.5 Changing of diapers on the picnic tables is prohibited.
-Diaper changing stations have been provided in the wading pool area and in the locker room area.
+3.5 Do not change diapers on picnic tables.
+Diaper changing stations are in the wading pool area and in the locker rooms.

-3.7 Glass, other breakable objects, and gum are not permitted in the bathhouse and pool area or any location where Members and guests may be traversing with bare feet.
+3.7 Glass, other breakable objects, and gum are not permitted in the bathhouse and pool area or in any location where members and guests may have bare feet.

-3.8 All swimmers and divers must pass the Swim Test* or demonstrate adequate swimming skills to be in deep-end side of the main pool, including the diving well and “triangle” area.
+3.8 All swimmers and divers must pass the swim test or demonstrate adequate swimming skills to be in the deep-end side of the main pool, including the diving well and “triangle” area.

-3.9 Children under 5 years of age must be accompanied in the water at all times by a childcare provider.
+3.9 Children under five years of age must be accompanied in the water at all times by a child care provider.